-Distribution: The Pecos pupfish formerly occupied the Pecos River, and associated floodplain habitats, from Bitter Lake National Wildlife Refuge in New Mexico downstream to the confluence of Independence Creek in Texas (Echelle and Echelle, 1978, Hoagstrom and Brooks, 1999).
+Distribution: The Pecos pupfish formerly occupied the Pecos River, and associated floodplain habitats, from Bitter Lake National Wildlife Refuge in New Mexico downstream to the confluence of Independence Creek in Texas (Echelle and Echelle; 1978, Hoagstrom and Brooks, 1999).
 The species is tolerant of saline conditions and is usually associated with low- to moderate-velocity run and pool habitats (including backwaters) in streams and floodplain gypsum sinkholes (Echelle and Echelle, 1978; Hoagstrom and Brooks, 1999).

-Current Status: Pecos pupfish has been eliminated from all of its Texas range except Salt Creek, artificial impoundments used for commercial rearing of shrimp, and off-channel gravel pits near Grandfalls (Wilde and Echelle, 1992; G.P.
+Current Status: Pecos pupfish was previously proposed for federal listing as endangered (Federal Register 63:4608).
+However, the proposal was withdrawn and a conservation agreement for Pecos pupfish was adopted and implemented.
+The species was state listed as threatened in 1988 in New Mexico.
+Strict baitfish regulations were adopted by the State Game Commission in 1998 and a public information brochure on these regulations was published and disseminated in 1999.
+Pecos pupfish has been eliminated from all of its Texas range except Salt Creek, artificial impoundments used for commercial rearing of shrimp, and off-channel gravel pits near Grandfalls (Wilde and Echelle, 1992; G.P.
 Garrett, TPWD, pers. comm.).
 In New Mexico, it currently occurs mainly in habitats on Bitter Lake National Wildlife Refuge and Bottomless Lakes State Park (Hoagstrom and Brooks, 1999).
 It is irregularly found in the mainstem Pecos River (C.W.
 Hoagstrom, pers. comm.).
-The Pecos pupfish was proposed for federal listing as endangered (Federal Register 63:4608).
-However, the proposal was withdrawn and a conservation agreement for Pecos pupfish was adopted.
-Strict baitfish regulations were adopted by the State Game Commission in 1998 and a public information brochure on these regulations was published and disseminated in 1999.

 Threats: Nonnative sheepshead minnow, which hybridizes with Pecos pupfish, is the primary threat to the species.
 This nonnative is largely responsible for the elimination of the species from much of its Texas range (Echelle and Conner, 1989) and has become established in the Pecos River of New Mexico downstream of Loving (Echelle et al., 1997).
 Sheepshead minnow was probably established in the Pecos River by bait introduction.
-Modification of off-channel habitats, groundwater depletion, and seasonal stream dewatering also threaten the persistence of the species.
+Modification of off-channel habitats, groundwater depletion, seasonal stream dewatering, and contaminants from oil and gas extraction activities also threaten the persistence of the species.

 Recommendations: No change in listing status is recommended.
 Baitfish regulations for Pecos River need to be rigorously enforced to prevent the further spread of sheepshead minnow and other nonnative fish species.
-The regulations need to be amended to allow the sale and use of only red shiner and fathead minnow as baitfish in the Pecos River Valley.
+New Mexico bait fish regulations need to be revised to allow the sale and use of only red shiner and fathead minnow as baitfish in the Pecos River Valley.
 Effects of groundwater pumping on sinkhole habitats of Pecos pupfish need to be determined and evaluated.
+Proposed oil and gas development activities in vicinity of Pecos pupfish habitat should be carefully scrutinized and modified, if necessary, to avoid introduction of contaminants to occupied or potential Pecos pupfish habitats.
 Neither native nor nonnative sportfishes should be stocked in habitats supporting Pecos pupfish.
 Pecos pupfish should be established in unoccupied, but suitable, habitats in Pecos River drainage.
 Active participation in the Pecos pupfish conservation agreement should continue, and a conservation/recovery plan for should be developed.